nikhiljerry29/Free-Quotes-Api/README.md

 # Basic Quotes Api
-An Express.Js Simple API for fetching various quotes for you application.
+An Express.Js Simple API for fetching various quotes for your application.
 The quotes which are being fetched from database are mostly selected from Kaggle Quotes Dataset.

 ### List of Tools Used
 1. [Express.js](https://expressjs.com)